Learn. Empower.

 Yes.
 We welcome donations of Canadian and U.S securities.
 If you need assistance with the process, please email us (info@lifewater.ca).

 Well sites are identified in two ways.
-Normally we allow our local workers to select drilling sites.
+Normally, we allow our local workers to select drilling sites.
 They receive many requests and prioritize them according to need.
-In general, clinics, orphanages, and schools without safe water are our highest priority.
+In general, clinics, children’s homes, and schools without safe water are our highest priority.

 Yes.
 Lifewater Canada respects individuals’ privacy and are committed to keeping personal information accurate, confidential, secure, and private.
 Details are summarized in our Privacy Policy.

 Most wells are completed in five days.
 The actual drilling is often done in 1-2 days.
-However, it can take months in advance to ensure a village has received health and hygiene training, has raised required funds, and is mobilized to work.
+However, it can take months in advance to ensure a village has received health and hygiene training, and is mobilized to work.

 There are usually far more construction problems with wells that are dug by hand rather than drilled by machine.
 The problems include the wells being too shallow (so they empty during dry season) or having poor annular seals (surface contamination makes water unsafe to drink).